Toyota Dealership Needed to Reduce Slip and Fall Risk – CoverTec Helped Their Contractor Improve Slip Resistance

 Almost every day, I get this question from customers calling our office.
 Even though the customers’ environments vary, my responses are usually similar.
 My advice is usually something like this.

-Applying treatments on the surface of the paver should change its characteristics to manage water and other slip-causing agents more effectively.
+Applying treatments on the surface of the paver should change its characteristics to manage water and greasy / oily solutions more effectively.
 The result being that when you walk or run on the surface – rather than aquaplaning – you have adequate traction to be safe.

 The third option is to use sealers.
 And there are 2 basics types you need to be aware of:

 If you choose to work with a Topical sealer, use one that contains an anti-slip additive that increases the friction on the surface.
 This will make it much harder for you to slip when moving across the surface.
-Otherwise, you can use a Penetrating sealer that soaks into the pavers’ pores and does not leave the surface slick or in a slippery condition.
+Otherwise, you can use a Penetrating sealer that soaks into the pavers’ pores and leaves the surface in a less slick or in a slippery condition.

 Paver sealer products can be slippery if applied too thick, leaving behind a slick film on the surface.
 Avoid this situation by using thin mil sealers that penetrate deep into the surface and leave a very thin film on the surface.